12th May 2021

 The subject was on Ofsted’s radar last spring when they reviewed the quality of history in outstanding primary schools.
 Their findings are not surprising.
 I think we’d all agree that children deserve a broad, rich, well–connected history curriculum and one that provides ‘building blocks of progress’, as Ofsted put it, to help children learn over time.

 But there’s no shying away from it – designing such a curriculum is a fine art.
 It’s tricky and takes time.
-At Cornerstones, we’ve been through the process ourselves over the past year and launched a full primary history curriculum this spring, which forms part of our new sequenced, interconnected and knowledge-rich curriculum.
+At Cornerstones, we’ve been through the process ourselves over the past year and launched a full primary history scheme this spring, which forms part of our sequenced, interconnected and knowledge-rich curriculum.

 In this blog, Curriculum Director, Melanie Moore, shares the process behind the creation of the history scheme.